 - Greater resilience to failure compared to one-to-one converter-aircraft configuration

 - Far easier to extend to remote stands

 - Overall capex and opex reductions from simplified design

 - Potential for heat recovery from centralised converter for use in terminal heating

-- Facilitates provision of power for electric PCA units at remote stands
+- Facilitates the provision of power for electric PCA units at remote stands

-- Enables reduction in GPU/APU use because higher availability, and so reducing carbon footprint of airport
+- Enables reduction in GPU/APU use because higher availability, and so reducing the carbon footprint of the airport

 Obstacles or wide-open spaces?